HDD Jesenice

-Hokejsko drsalno društvo Jesenice or simply HDD Jesenice is a Slovenian ice hockey team based in Jesenice.
-They are members of the Alps Hockey League and the Slovenian Ice Hockey League.
-HDD Jesenice was founded in 2014.
-The club replaced a temporary team called Team Jesenice, which was established in 2013.
-HDD Jesenice previously competed in the Inter-National League from 2014 to 2016, before the league merged into the Alps Hockey League.
+Hokejsko drsalno društvo Jesenice or simply HDD Jesenice was a Slovenian ice hockey team based in Jesenice.
+Founded in 2014, the club replaced a temporary team called Team Jesenice, which was established in 2013.
+HDD Jesenice competed in the Inter-National League from 2014 to 2016, before the league merged into the Alps Hockey League.
 The club won their first Slovenian Championship in the 2014–15 season and as a result qualified for the 2015–16 IIHF Continental Cup.
-Their home arena is Podmežakla Hall.
+Their home arena was Podmežakla Hall.